Special Events & Opportunities for Ham Radio Operators

 The National Conference of Volunteer Examiner Coordinators recently made updates to the General Class and Extra Class question pools.
 Visit the National Conference of Volunteer Examiner Coordinators Question Pools link on our Test Prep Events page for more details and to access the pool questions.

-Good luck and be sure to reach out to an area club for help in preparing or making plans to take your test!
+Good luck!
+Be sure to reach out to an area club for help with preparation and test testing!

 Amateur Radio Licensing Test Pool Questions Updated